Want to keep your guns or valuables in plain sight?

-I’m pretty excited about the Concealment Mirror ($375).
+I’m pretty excited about the Concealment Mirror ($375), though it’s sadly been discontinued by Liberty at this time.
 Although a little on the expensive side when compared to Ikea…you get something actually useful and that can hold a long gun.

 This one is their Cherry color and ended up really matching our floors…so the wife is happy!

 It works the same way with the magnetic key.
 I had to make a minor mark on the wood so I could remember where the lock was.

 And for this one I cut away the foam.